MicrosoftDocs/sql-docs/docs/samples/wide-world-importers-generate-data.md

 WideWorldImportersDW has the capability to arbitrarily increase data size, for the purpose of performance testing, for example with clustered columnstore.

-One of the challenges when shipping a sample like World Wide Importers is to keep the size of the download small enough to be distributable but large enough to be able to demonstrate SQL Server performance features.
-One area where this is a particular challenge is when working with columnstore indexes.
-Significant benefits come only when working with larger numbers of rows.
+One of the challenges is to keep the size of the download small enough to download easily, but large enough to demonstrate SQL Server performance features.
+For example, significant benefits for columnstore indexes happen only when working with larger numbers of rows.

 The procedure `Application.Configuration_PopulateLargeSaleTable` can be used to greatly increase the number of rows in the `Fact.Sale` table.
-Note that the rows are inserted in the 2012 calendar year to avoid colliding with existing World Wide Importers data starting at 1st January 2013.
+Note that the rows are inserted in the 2012 calendar year to avoid colliding with existing World Wide Importers data starting at January 1 2013.

 ### Procedure Details